-During 2009 a BSRN database was developed in order to manage the large volume of BSRN data.
-This tool not only allows the management of a large volume of information automatically generated, but it is also used for checking of real-time 10 measurements becoming a comprehensive quality control system with corresponding alarms.
+During 2009, a BSRN database was developed in order to manage the large volume of BSRN data.
+This tool not only allows the management of a large volume of information that is automatically generated, but it is also used for checking of real-time measurements and becoming a comprehensive quality control system with corresponding alarms.

-The BSRN data management flowchart is shown in Figure 7.
+The BSRN data management flowchart is shown in Fig. 7.
 It includes daily and monthly semi-automatic processes to collect and check the measurements, and generate the station-to-archive file sent every month to the BSRN database.
 This daily process can be executed automatically, or on demand, producing several warning alerts if human checking is needed.

-Data are stored in a CR5000 datalogger (see Sect.
+Data are stored in a CR5000 data logger (see Sect.
 3.2).
-This datalogger generates a Raw data file that is stored in a database

-15 for further analysis, if necessary, which is also available on an internal web for real-time access.
-The Raw data file is checked in order to assess the format integrity and detect gaps.
+This data logger generates a raw data file that is stored in a database for further analysis, if necessary, which is also available on an internal web for real-time access.
+The raw data file is checked in order to assess the format integrity and detect gaps.

-4.1 Measurements Radiation Corrections
+4.1 Measurement radiation corrections

 Several corrections are applied to raw data to obtain the final radiation data.
-These corrections are:
+These corrections are as follows: